jazibjavaid/webapp/README.md

 ## Introduction
 Node.js is a server-side JavaScript runtime environment.
 It allows developers to build fast and scalable network applications...

-Creating an API to perform post, get and update user data data.
+Creating an API to perform post, get, update and delete user data data.

 ## Prerequisites